The Incredible Sumerians part 3

 Conflict between city states increased, grave goods showed more weapons and armour.

-Art began to increasingly portray warfare as opposed to the common themes of earlier times.
+Art, as mentioned, began to increasingly portray warfare as opposed to the common themes of earlier times.

 |Warka vase, approx. 3000

 BC, from a gentler time